DEFRA/rpa-mit-web/README.md

 docker-compose -f ./docker-compose-mit.yaml up
 ```

-**NOTE** You may need manually create the reference data db in postgres and restart the container.
+**NOTE** You may need manually create the reference data and invoice db's in postgres and restart the container.

 ### Accessing the service